 Community Safety Unit - cannabis enforcement

-The Community Safety Unit (CSU), under the Policing and Security Branch of the Ministry of Public Safety and Solicitor General, is responsible for compliance and enforcement under the Cannabis Control and Licensing Act (CCLA), with a focus on the illegal sale of cannabis.
+The Community Safety Unit (CSU), under the Policing and Security Branch of the Ministry of Public Safety and Solicitor General, is responsible for compliance and enforcement under the Cannabis Control and Licensing Act (CCLA), with a focus on the illegal sale and production of cannabis.

 Enforcement activities of the CSU

 Conviction of a provincial offence under the CCLA can result in fines up to $100,000, imprisonment for up to 12 months, or both.
-In addition to enforcement action by the CSU, a person illegally selling cannabis may be subject to enforcement action by the police.
+In addition to enforcement action by the CSU, a person illegally selling or producing cannabis may be subject to enforcement action by the police.